Optimal and complete trip

 • Les Contamines, superior 2-star hotel;

-• Val Veni, Refuge Elisabetta [private room without WC & bathroom] and
+• Val Veni, Refuge Elisabetta [private room, WC in the corridor, shared showers] and

 • Courmayeur, 3-star hotel.

-Note: option to merge Days 11 and 12 [approx.6½ hrs] via a shuttle bus to Courmayeur, thus avoiding the over-nighter in Elisabetta.
+Note: 11-night tour merges Days Eleven and Twelve of 12-night itinerary [approx.6½ hrs] via a free shuttle bus to Courmayeur, thus avoiding the over-nighter in Elisabetta.
 Ask us for details.

-- If you particularly wish to experience a middle-mountain refuge, we know the best ones and are happy to build in such an overnight experience [comprising as many ‘mod-cons’ as possible, incl. private bedroom] that keeps you high up on the trail, and obviates the habitual late-afternoon descent and next-morning climb.
+- If you particularly wish to experience refuge Bonatti and Elena, we are happy to build in such an overnight experience by adding an extra night to the trip, which keeps you high up on the trail and obviates the habitual late-afternoon descent and next-morning climb.
 Please ask us for details.